nitroshare/nitroshare-desktop/README.md

 #### Ubuntu

-Ensure that the `devscripts` package is installed and build the package by running the following command:
+Ensure that the `devscripts` package is installed and build the package by running the following commands:

     sudo apt-get install devscripts
     debuild -b

 #### Windows

 Building the installers for 32 and 64-bit editions of Windows requires [Inno Setup](http://www.jrsoftware.org/isinfo.php).
+You also need to ensure that the Inno Setup installation directory is added to the `PATH` environment variable.

 > **Important:** The Express editions of Visual C++ do not include the redistributable installers.
 You will need to download the appropriate installers for the x86 and x64 architectures.
 (The Visual C++ 2013 Redistributable can be downloaded [here](http://www.microsoft.com/en-us/download/details.aspx?id=40784).)
 Locate the Visual C++ `redist` directory and create a directory inside named "1033".
 Place the two installers inside this directory.